 In order to investigate the mode of inheritance of resistance, reciprocal crosses between the fully susceptible Bora-Bora line and the resistant IR0F line were performed (cross A: ‘Bora-Bora females x IR0F males’ and cross B: ‘IR0F females x Bora-Bora males’).
 Crosses were performed with 200 virgin females and males of each line.
 The susceptibility of F1 and F2 males and females from each cross were then compared using deltamethrin bioassays as described above.
-The association of the P450 duplication with deltamethrin survival was studied in F2 females obtained from both reciprocal crosses.
-Females were 0.03% deltamethrin for 1h leading to 88.5% mortality after a 24h recovery time.
-Dead and females were sampled and stored at -20°C until molecular analyses.
+The association of the P450 duplication with deltamethrin survival was studied in F2 females obtained from both reciprocal crosses pooled in equal quantities.
+F2 females were exposed to 0.03% deltamethrin for 1h leading to 88.5% mortality after a 24h recovery time.
+Dead and surviving females were sampled and stored at -20°C until molecular analyses.
 The response of the P450 duplication and the Ile1011Met kdr mutation were further studied across multiple generations using experimental selection.
-F3 eggs obtained from reciprocal crosses were pooled in equal quantity and then randomly split in 4 lines: the first two lines (NSA and NSB) were maintained without insecticide selection, while the two other lines (SelA and SelB) were selected with deltamethrin.
+F3 eggs obtained from both reciprocal crosses were pooled in equal quantity and then randomly split in 4 lines: the first two lines (NSA and NSB) were maintained without insecticide selection, while the two other lines (SelA and SelB) were selected with deltamethrin.
 This duplicated line setup was used in order to control for genetic drift that may occur across generations.
 Deltamethrin mass selection was performed prior mating on both virgin males and virgin females (N>1000 for each line) at generations F4, F6, F8, F12 and F13.
 A constant dose of deltamethrin was used through the selection process leading to ~70% mortality in each sex at generation F3 (females: 0.03% for 1h; males: 0.015% for 30 min).
 The resistance level of each line was monitored at generations F5, F9, F12, F13 and F14 on females prior to insecticide selection using standard bioassays (see above).
 Unexposed adult females from each line were sampled at the same generations and stored at -20°C until molecular analysis.

 RNA-sequencing